 - What money transfer company do I use?
 How do I send money to Canada from abroad?

-- What is the best way to transfer my money from UK bank to my new Canadian bank account?
+- What is the best way to transfer my money from an Irish bank to my new Canadian bank account?

 - I’m sending money to a Canadian Bank Account from abroad how do I do it??!